wcallaha/Scrape-Summarize/README.md

 # Scrape-Summarize

 ## Installing required packages
+Open terminal. \
-cd to the directory where requirements.txt is located.\
+'cd' to the directory where requirements.txt is located.\
-activate your virtualenv.\
-run: pip install -r requirements.txt in your shell.
+run: 'pip install -r requirements.txt' in your shell.

+## Installing Language Package